 The Victorian Emporium's Lincrusta wall covering

 These DIY curiosities are the props and make superb talking points and statements but however great these items look, you will still need the basic room dressing and decoration of the room.
-This is of course means decorative wallpapers such as Anaglypta, sumptuous Victorian curtain and upholstery fabrics in rich colours, embellished rugs and stair runner carpets with ornamental brass stair rods, dark exotic woods, ceiling chandeliers, black and white encaustic tiles.
-Even a simple modern radiator could ruin the fantasy; a Victorian cast iron radiator painted in metallic copper would be better suited, however if the budget is tight, radiator covers can be used.
+This is, of course, means decorative wallpapers such as Anaglypta wallpaper, sumptuous Victorian curtain and upholstery fabrics in rich colours, embellished rugs and stair runner carpets with ornamental brass stair rods, dark exotic woods, ceiling chandeliers, black and white encaustic tiles.
+Even a simple modern radiator could ruin the fantasy; a Victorian cast iron radiator painted in metallic copper would be better suited, however, if the budget is tight, radiator covers can be used.
 The items you can use are as endless as your Steampunk imagination.

 The Victorian Emporium's Church cast iron radiator